informalsystems/quint/docs/pages/docs/builtin.md

 Signature: `pure def getOnlyElement: (Set[a]) => a`

 `s.getOnlyElement()` is, deterministically, the only element of `s`.
-If the size of `s` is not 1, it results in a error.
+If the size of `s` is not 1, this operator has undefined behavior.

 ### Examples